luyi-sss/tswd-portfolio-luyi/final-project-part-one.md

 # Method and medium
 > In a few sentences, you should document how you plan on completing your final project.

 In part one, I am using an iPad for sketches.
+I think maybe more data needs to be collected to form an informative story.
 When I have a clearer thought about my story, I would use Tableau to create data visualizations and complete my final version on Shorthand.